sbibhas2008/Web_scraper/README.md

-# Web_scrapper
+# Web_scraper

-This is a simple Web Scrapper that scrapes data from https://townshiptale.gamepedia.com/Category:Items.
+This is a simple Web Scraper that scrapes data from https://townshiptale.gamepedia.com/Category:Items.
 To run this project, you will need the following libraries.
 These files are included in the 'lib' folder as well.
 1. Jsoup - https://jsoup.org/download
 2. Opencsv - https://sourceforge.net/projects/opencsv/